CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/index.md

 ## Admonitions

-There are five admonitions that will appear throughout the manual.
+There are five admonitions that will appear throughout the guide.
 They work as follows:

 !!! tip
     This admonition is used to give suggestions or hints.